Observation and data gathering

 Nigel’s visit to the weather station gets him thinking about the global ocean conveyor belt – the system that carries heat, salt and nutrients around the planet.
 Nigel explains the system using a pizza.
 These resources explain it with a few more images and a lot less sauce.

-The Antarctic New Zealand Code of Conduct minimises the impacts of sampling.
+Download the PDF of the Antarctic New Zealand Code of Conduct to find out how to minimise the impacts of sampling.

 Read about research about the impact of climate change on Antarctica and how this is impacting on penguins, seals, glaciers and ice sheets.